 Practicum

-To emphasize the cross-disciplinary application of academic knowledge and to help students develop real-time problem-solving skills, the IMHS program offers an eight-week-long mentored practicum in a relevant professional complementary and integrative medicine-related environment or public health field.
+To emphasize cross-disciplinary applications and real-time problem-solving skills, our program offers an eight-week-long mentored practicum in a professional IMHS-related environment or public health field.

 Registration

-Students register for this course (PBIO 533-61) in February-March to start the practicum during the summer session.
+Students register for this course (IMHS 7951) in February-March to start the practicum during the summer session.

 Full-time students are required to successfully complete their two semesters of coursework before starting the practicum.